ubie79/CourseraDSCleaningDataAsgmt/README.md

 #### Line 9 to 14 (The data extraction process)

 At first calling the *data.table* and *reshape2* packages.
 This will ensure later when the script is running it will called the package easily.
-The *data.table* will prepare the data and insert in the table, while *reshape2* illustrate the graph  of the cleaning data.
+The *data.table* will prepare the data and insert in the table, while *reshape2* will reduce the size  of the cleaning data.
 This code will be put inside *packages* object.

 Then, *sapply* will be implemented to limit the packages object.